Wokingham Accountants

 Example:

-You would not be able to claim the tuition fees of the business director’s son who is employed during the holidays.
-The best question to ask in this case is whether you would still have spent this money on training on an otherwise unconnected employee doing the same job.
+You would not be able to claim the tuition fees of the business director’s son who is employed during their summer holiday.

 Guidance: